 Between May and August, shoppers were 11.5x more likely to highlight how others can make their meals go further, 20.5x more likely to exchange deal codes and vouchers, and 7.0x more likely to talk about canceling subscriptions.

 “Oddbox is offering £10 off your first purchase, meaning you can get their small veggie and fruit box for £0.99.
 It’s an amazing offer, the veggies lasted me for a week of meals.“

 Thrift shopping is also in vogue.
 In July, consumers were 8.1x more likely to state they were going on thrift ‘missions’, as well as highlighting brands who were offering discount codes 9.0x more often.

 “Codes are released on a Tuesday, I have been too late, the last few weeks code is only valid on a Monday and film has to be booked by Sunday evening.“

 Greater cost of living impact on women

-A fascinating insight which we surfaced through analyzing online conversations was the disproportionate impact the cost-of-living crisis on women.
+A fascinating insight which we surfaced through our cost of living research was the disproportionate impact the cost-of-living crisis on women.

 People were 3.5x more likely to highlight this through September when compared to previous months, with discussions focusing on historic crises where women experienced greater hardship than men.